 As with anything, start with a small amount and gradually increase them as tolerated.

-If you are looking for more protein, choose hemp seeds and when wanting to add soothing fibers, choose chia seeds.
+If you are looking for more protein, choose hemp seeds and when you want to add soothing fibers, choose chia seeds.
 For the best omega 3’s grab some flax seeds, but make sure to start with a very small amount and grind them.

-Make sure to stay well-hydrated when adding in more fiber to your diet.
+Make sure to stay well-hydrated when adding more fiber to your diet.